LukePappa/Ourism/text.md

-Perfect fulfillment may be found in the act of being itself.
+True fulfillment may be found in existence itself.